 4. Frida Kahlo Halloween Art Tutorial

 You don’t have to be a talented illustrator to create this project!
 The tutorial provides a PDF file that you can print out on black cardstock.
-You’ll be able to faintly see the printer ink on the cardstock, and you can trace over it with a white pen or white ink!
+You’ll be able to faintly see the printer ink on the cardstock, and you can trace over it with a white pen or white ink.

-5. “Witch-ed Awesome” Printable Mail Art
+5. “Haunted Mansion” Printable Mail Art

 6. Halloween Goody Bags

 Ready to become the trick-or-treating destination?
 Assemble several of these packets, fill them with candy, and hand them out for Halloween!
+(Note that these packets are part of a paid set.
+You can find a free Halloween goody packet by clicking here.)

 7. Creepy Halloween Castle Envelope Art